 I will occasionally take students on an every-other-week basis, but only if it fits my schedule and does not cause me to have to sit around at a school during that alternate week.
 If another student can be found to alternate with you, I will certainly accept such an arrangement.

-However, during the summer, I am well aware that people will miss some weeks due to camps, family vacations, etc.; as long as I know about the absence in advance, you will not be charged for that lesson.
+However, during the summer, I am well aware that people will miss some weeks due to camps, family vacations, etc., and I'm happy to teach people for as little or as long as they will be available.

 Won't the student get behind from missing part of band class every week?